dekuNukem/Nintendo_Switch_Reverse_Engineering/spi_flash_dump_notes.md

 Maximum size for OTA Firmware is 96KB.

-It probably keeps the joycon application code and patches to the actual firmware.
+It keeps the Joy-Con application code and patches to the actual firmware.

 It can be updated through UART and Bluetooth.